aanderse/LdapRecord.com/source/docs/searching.md

 $results = $connection->query()->where('cn', '=', 'John Doe')->get();
 ```

-> {note} Querying your LDAP connection manually will return raw LDAP results
+> Querying your LDAP connection manually will return raw LDAP results
 > in a `Collection`.
 You must query using [models](/docs/{{version}}/models#retrieving-models)
 > themselves if you would like them to be returned instead.

 ## Selects

-> {note} Fields are case in-sensitive.
+> Fields are case in-sensitive.
 For example, you can
 > insert `CN`, `cn` or `cN`, they will return the same result.

 #### Selecting attributes